google/docsy/content/en/docs/Getting started/_index.md

 To use your own Custom Search Engine, replace the value in the `gcs_engine_id` with the ID of your own search engine.

-## Keeping the theme up to date

-We hope to continue to make improvements to the theme along with the Docsy community.
-If you have cloned the example site (or are otherwise using the theme as a submodule), you can update the theme submodule yourself as follows:

-1. In your local copy of your project, run:

-    ```
-    $ git submodule update --remote
-    ```

-1. Then add and commit your change:

-    ```
-    $ git add themes/
-    $ git commit -m "Updating theme submodule"
-    ```

-1. Finally, push the change back to the project repo.

-    ```
-    $ git push origin master
-    ```

-If you've cloned the theme yourself, use `git pull origin master` in the theme root directory to get the latest version.

 ## What's next?

 * [Add content and customize your site](/docs/adding-content/).